 Recreation and Community Inclusion Program

-Please note: All Recreation and Community Inclusion Program services are currently suspended due to the COVID-19 pandemic.
+Please note: All Recreation and Community Inclusion Program services are currently suspended due to the COVID-19 pandemic, this includes summer camps.

 The Recreation and Community Inclusion Program is designed to foster friendship and independence through social events and activities.
 Caregivers can find comfort in knowing their loved ones are enjoying events and activities while they enjoy personal time off from their caregiving responsibilities.